voluntarily/vly2/docs/VP-1702 2021 Package updates.md

     * factor out gssp test as it no longer returns props
     * feed the OrgDetailPage with organisation prop.
 * OrgDetailPage - passed
-    * test rework to useMockRouter, set edit page etc.
+    * test rework to mockRouter, set edit page etc.
     * should split edit and other tests into two files.
 * OrgDetailForm - passing but lots of warnings,
     * Form needs to be modernised.